sigsep/website/content/open-unmix/README.md

     training and models part of the code are isolated and easy to replace/update.
 In particular, a specific effort was done to make it easy to replace the model.
--   **not a package**: The software is composed of largely independent and self-containing parts, keeping it easy to use and easy to change.
 -   **hackable (MNIST like)**: Due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this